sonata-nfv/son-gkeeper/tests/tests.md

 Once all containers are built, it can be deployed using the deployment script.
 This script start all dependencies needed to run the son-gatekeeper like databases, catalogues and monitoring for kpis.

 To run the functional tests, is needed to have the Gatekeeper running.
-You can perform the integration tests running the script from integration folder. `bash functionaltest.sh localhost`.
+You can perform the integration tests running the script from integration folder. `bash functionaltest.sh`.